Hello! I am Géraldine (Gérie) Jeckeln.

 I am a Postdoctoral Research Associate in the Face Perception Research Lab at the University of Texas at Dallas.

-My research focuses on how we process and identify faces, with a focus on three interconnected areas: visual confidence, collaborative decision-making, and individual/group differences in ability.
-I study the cognitive processes that shape face-identification performance, using methods from signal detection theory, psychometric modeling, and computational modeling.
-A central goal of my work is to build methodological frameworks that deepen our understanding of face identification and support its application in real-world settings (e.g., security applications and criminal investigations).
+My research focuses on how we process and identify faces, with a with particular emphasis on three interconnected areas: visual confidence, collaborative decision-making, and individual/group differences in ability.
+I study the cognitive processes that shape face-identification performance using methods from signal detection theory, psychometric modeling, and computational modeling.
+A central goal of my work is to develop methodological frameworks that deepen our understanding of face identification and support its application in real-world settings (e.g., security applications and criminal investigations).

 Email address: geraldine.jeckeln@utdallas.edu